maxmpz/powerampapi/poweramp_provider_example/readme.md

 SAF API provides access to data via openDocument method which in turn returns file descriptor (wrapped as ParcelFileDescriptor).
 Poweramp accepts file descriptors pointing to file somewhere on the local filesystem, or socket file descriptor.
 Pipe file descriptor is also accepted, but not recommended, as no seeking is possible then.

-The direct file descriptor is the file pointing file descriptor which is seekable with no extra efforts, Poweramp is also able to read tags directly from the track, read embedded album art from it.
+* the direct file descriptor is the file pointing file descriptor which is seekable with no extra effort.
+Poweramp is also able to read tags directly from the track and read embedded album art from it

-The seekable socket descriptor requires special Track support ([TrackProviderProtocol.java](../poweramp_api_lib/src/com/maxmpz/poweramp/player/TrackProviderProto.java)), but resulting code is very close to the code that woulb be used for pipe file descriptors.
+* the seekable socket descriptor requires special Track support ([TrackProviderProtocol.java](../poweramp_api_lib/src/com/maxmpz/poweramp/player/TrackProviderProto.java)), but resulting code is very close to the code for pipe file descriptors

+* pipe file descriptor is also accepted, but not recommended: no seeking is possible, no tag reading, no embedded album art extraction, file is represented as "stream"

 See [ExampleProvider.java openDocument implementation](app/src/main/java/com/maxmpz/powerampproviderexample/ExampleProvider.java#L527) for the both file pointing file descriptor and seekable socket code examples.

-Please note that socket is read by Poweramp as much as needed for track playback, and the total reading time from the start to the end of the track is close to the track duration itself.
+Please note that socket is read by Poweramp as much as needed for the track playback, and the total reading time from the start to the end of the track is close to the track duration itself.
-If you download the data you may need to adjust your timeouts or you may download track to local file cache and/or feed Poweramp with the file pointing file descriptor instead.
+If you download the data you may need to adjust your timeouts or you may download track to a local file cache and/or feed Poweramp with a file pointing file descriptor instead.

-CancellationSignal is also provided and can be used to monitor Poweramp closing the file due to user requesting some other file or due to any other track-ending scenario, nevertheless in most cases you'll receive IOException anyway due to the blockin writes on Provider side.
+CancellationSignal is also provided and can be used to monitor Poweramp closing a file due to the user requesting some other file or due to any other track-ending scenario, nevertheless in most cases you'll receive IOException anyway (and Provider should handle it properly)  due to the blocking writes on Provider side.

+### Playback

+Poweramp may open 2 tracks concurrently via your Provider.
+This is needed to support short and long crossfade.
+Same track may be also opened concurrently, for example when
+track is the last in a list - Poweramp opens same track again for the next possible playback while finishing playing it.

 ### Metadata And Album Art
 Poweramp supports 2 approaches to provider track metadata (tags) and album art:
 * metadata and album art image is provided by the Provider
-  * this is the only option for URL-based tracks
+  * this is the only option for URL-based tracks and pipe file descriptors
-* metadata and album art is retrieved from track file (file descriptor) by Poweramp
+* metadata and album art is retrieved from track file (direct file descriptor) by Poweramp

 #### Metadata And Album Art Provided By Provider